 Cook’s Illustrated Baklava Features

 The Cook’s Illustrated Baklava has some key features.
 It calls for a mixture of nuts, a cinnamon stick and citrus zest in the syrup, and a low & slow bake at 300 degrees F for 90 minutes.
-In addition to those things, Cook’s Illustrated recommend using clarified butter for Baklava, as the lack of milk solids help the Baklava to brown evenly.
+In addition to those things, Cook’s Illustrated recommends using clarified butter for Baklava, as the lack of milk solids help the Baklava to brown evenly.
 I was curious to see if there was anything to this, plus it’s always fun clarifying butter.

 8 Inch Pan Baklava vs. The Others